Skip to content

 CBD itself is not illegal.
 It never was.
 But its federal legal status was more complicated in 2018, than that statement seems to imply.
 And we’ll dig into it here.

-First though, what is Cannabidiol, or CBD?
+First, what is Cannabidiol, or CBD?

+The second-most researched chemical in cannabis is Cannabidiol.
+CBD relaxes muscles, has other therapeutic effects, and is non-psychoactive.
 Producers commercially extract CBD from cannabis plant resin.
 And then they concentrate; and then dilute the extract into an oil high in CBD, but low in THC.

 What is THC?

-Cannabis plants contina tetrahydrocannabinol (THC), along with 113 other cannabinoids.
+Cannabis plants contain tetrahydrocannabinol (THC), along with 113 other cannabinoids.
 And THC is the psychoactive constituent of cannabis.
 So it gives adult-use users the desired marijuana “high.”
 But in marijuana, CBD and THC balance each other.

-Producers breed cannabis for high CBD.
+Producers can breed cannabis plants for high CBD.
 And they grow cannabis with the goal of producing a high CBD-yielding plant.
+Medical marijuana can contain more than twenty percent CBD.
+But most adult-use marijuana has one percent CBD or less.

-Science vs. Law – Two Worlds, Three Words
+Science v.
+Law: Two Worlds, Three Words

 “Cannabis” has generally been a botanical, scientific name for the plant.
-But the word “marijuana” came from 1930s laws
+But the word “marijuana” came from 1930s laws.

-The definition of marijuana was purely legal, defined by statute – not science
+The definition of “marijuana” was purely legal, defined by statute – not science.

 The word “hemp” has long been in usage apart from its legal definition, from ancient times.
 But it now has a legal definition embedded in statutes.

-As a result, cannabis is now primarily a scientific term for the plant.
+As a result, “cannabis” is now primarily a scientific term for the plant.
 “Marijuana” and “hemp,” on the other hand, are primarily legal terms.
 The statute invented two separate legal categories of cannabis.

 Currently under the law in Minnesota, “hemp” is not “marijuana,” and “marijuana” is not hemp.